Nitesh600/Sony-Camera-Project/README.md

-sony camera website is made through using html and css
+sony camera glance using html and css..